ABOUT THE REPORTAbout the reporting process

 • a review of the previously reported issues,

-• analysis of internal documents.
+• an analysis of internal documents.

-2. Prioritization
+2. Prioritisation

 The issues raised in the report were identified in an external survey conducted in 2023.
 As part of the survey, we ensured that all stakeholder groups can delegate their agents, inviting a wide range of key representatives of national and international entities.

 The questionnaire was addressed to more than 100 representatives of all PSE stakeholder groups.
 Of those surveyed, 62 people completely filled out the questionnaires, meaning they answered all the questions.
 The analysis conducted in this manner took into account both the company’s impact (or lack thereof) on the issue and the type of this impact (negative or positive).
 Participants in the survey evaluated 27 topics identified by PSE as important for the company’s operations.
-Each issue was assigned questions about the PSE’s impact on the issue and the type of impact (positive, negative, both positive and negative).
-Respondents then rated the strength of the PSE’s possible impact on the issue on a scale of 1–5.
+Each issue was assigned questions about PSE’s impact on the issue concerned and the type of impact (positive, negative, both positive and negative).
+Respondents then rated the strength of PSE’s possible impact on the issue on a scale of 1–5.

 Our main stakeholders:

-Figure: PSE stakeholders
+Fig. 1.
+PSE stakeholders

 3. Validation

-Figure: Approach to the report structure
+Fig. 2.
+Approach to the report structure

 Materiality matrix